 - Reboot once more, then execute the offcln.exe tool to completely remove Office 2010 Starter.

 - Reboot yet again, then navigate to the ProgramData directory containing the Office Starter installation files (they must be located in the exact directory detailed above for the installation to work properly).
-Run the SetupConsumerC2ROLW.exe file to install C2R once again, along with a fresh copy of Office 2010 Starter.
+Right-click the SetupConsumerC2ROLW.exe file and choose Run as Administrator to install C2R once again, along with a fresh copy of Office 2010 Starter.

 This should finally correct the issue.
 If you happen to be missing the installation files for Office 2010 Starter, you can actually find them available for download in various places.
 Downloading the files and installing the suite is perfectly legal as long as it was already once provided with the PC new by the OEM.